 Another ultimate goal of augmented analytics is to replace data scientists’ teams with AI that would deliver the required solutions ranging from collecting data to highlighting optimal decisions within a fraction of time.

 However, data scientists should not fear professional ‘extinction’ in the near future.
 Instead, the tech advancements of automation should be regarded as the foundation for the new level in business productivity and organizing workflows more efficiently.

-Augmented analytics is designed to provide analysis by generating business insights automatically, which means decrease or total elimination of supervision within work process, and, thus, direct utilization of data insights by marketers and business owners for catering to their business needs hassle-free.
+Augmented analytics is designed to provide analysis by generating business insights automatically, which means decrease or total elimination of supervision within the work process, and, thus, direct utilization of data insights by marketers and business owners for catering to their business needs hassle-free.

-The next expected generation of augmented data analytics tools could potentially bring huge changes in terms of boosting business performance, empowering it with a new digital strategy roadmap and instant unlocking the benefits of data through diverse and insightful reporting.
+The next expected generation of augmented data analytics tools could potentially bring huge changes in terms of boosting business performance, empowering it with a new digital strategy roadmap, and instant unlocking the benefits of data through diverse and insightful reporting.

 Innovative deep-learning functionalities of augmented analytics software demonstrate a variety of applications across all sectors of the economy.
 Augmented analytics is the future of data and analytics, as it provides an insightful overview into strategic development for customer service, logistics, communications and healthcare, and promises to transform the digital landscape by streamlining business operations and increasing access to useful data.

 Augmented analytics software is a set of tools that, taking machine learning and AI technology as a basis, create algorithms for obtaining better data insights.
 Such software is extremely important for companies that want to increase the productivity of their processes and deliver value to users faster.

 Most often, augmented analytics software is used in tasks in which users cannot make an independent decision and they need a foundation of relevant data.
 In fact, Augmented Analytics solutions can be applied in any industry and company that works with data collection to create data-driven solutions and predictions.